jb5k/way_of_stock/IntellijIDEA.md

     StartupNotify=true
     StartupWMClass=jetbrains-idea

+The file should also be made world executable via:

+    $ sudo chmod a+x /usr/share/applications/jetbrains-idea.desktop

 ## Keyboard mappings for Ubuntu

 When running IDEA for Ubuntu, due to the Unity UI, a number of keystrokes are unavailable.